micmejia/bible-dump/AMPC/1 Corinthians/1 Cor 3.md

-Whether Paul or Apollos or Cephas (Peter), or the universe or life or death, or the immediate _and_ [^h]threatening present or the [subsequent and uncertain] future--all are yours,
+Whether Paul or Apollos or Cephas (Peter), or the universe or life or death, or the immediate _and_ threatening present or the [subsequent and uncertain] future--all are yours,